 Finally, I would advise my Hindutva brothers to stop searching and creating Muslim “demons”; if Muslims engaged in the same, their list of “demons” would be a long one.
 Let’s better find and create heroes and sing their hymns!

 - Dr Javed Jamil is India based thinker and writer with over a dozen books including his latest, “Quranic Paradigms of Sciences & Society” (First Vol: Health), “Muslims Most Civilised, Yet Not Enough” and “Muslim Vision of Secular India: Destination & Road-map”.
 Other works include “The Devil of Economic Fundamentalism”, “The Essence of the Divine Verses”, “The Killer Sex”, “Islam means Peace” and “Rediscovering the Universe”.
 Read more about himat http://www.worldmuslimpedia.com/dr-javed-jamil.
 Facebook page: https://www.facebook.com/javedjamil2015.
-He can be contacted at[email protected]or 91-8130340339.
+He can be contacted email@example.com 91-8130340339.